electric-sql/electric/docs/reference/roadmap.md

 ### Shapes

-[Shape-based sync](../usage/data-access/shapes.md) using the [`sync()` function](../api/clients/typescript.md#sync) is currently supported with some [limitations](../usage/data-access/shapes.md#limitations-and-issues).
+[Shape-based sync](../usage/data-access/shapes.md) using the [`sync()` function](../api/clients/typescript.md#sync-method) is currently supported with some [limitations](../usage/data-access/shapes.md#limitations-and-issues).
 You can ask for specific tables and rows, filter them, and follow relations.
-The biggest current limitation is that you cannot unsubscribe from a shape.

 ### Failure modes